usnistgov/FIPS201/_FIPS201/authentication.md

 - Applicable with contact card readers, and contactless card readers that support the virtual contact interface.

+[^bioreaders]: As noted in Section 4.2.3.1, neither the fingerprint templates nor the iris images are guaranteed to be present on a PIV Card, since it may not be possible to collect fingerprints from some cardholders and iris images collection is optional.
+When biometric authentication cannot be performed, PKI-AUTH is the recommended alternate authentication mechanism.

-6.2.1.1 Unattended Authentication Using PIV Biometric (BIO)
+#### 6.2.1.1 Unattended Authentication Using PIV Biometric (BIO)

 The following steps shall be performed for unattended authentication of the PIV biometric:

-- The CHUID or another data element^32 is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.
+- The CHUID or another data element[^expired] is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.
 - The cardholder is prompted to submit a PIN, activating the PIV Card.
 - The PIV biometric is read from the card.